swiftly-solution/vscode-lua-extension/README.md

-# SwiftlyCS2 - Lua Autocomplete
+# Swiftly - CS2 Lua Extension

 This extension is adding autocomplete for lua scripts on Swiftly - Counter Strike 2.